Machine Head (band): Supercharger and Through the Ashes of Empires (2001–2005)

 Machine Head released a single for "Crashing Around You" as well as a music video.
 The video was released several weeks after the September 11 attacks, and was banned from MTV for the depictions of falling buildings.
 Roadrunner Records, expecting to make a fair profit from album promotions, dropped the band's funding, causing Machine Head to leave the label.
-At the same time the band was leaving Roadrunner, Luster departed from the band for musical differences.
+At the same time the band was leaving Roadrunner, Luster departed the band after a dispute over side projects; in retrospect, he described the situation as "a bunch of young egos".

 By 2002, Machine Head had sold over 1.3 million albums worldwide, and overall Supercharger (mixed by Colin Richardson) would go on to sell 250,000 copies worldwide, which was their lowest selling album to date.
 Once the tour for the album had been completed, Machine Head and Roadrunner Records mutually decided to sever ties with regards to distribution in North America and around the world, however to fill the ties, the band released Hellalive (also mixed by Richardson) which was a recording of a Brixton Academy, London set.

 In 2002, Luster left the band and was temporarily replaced by Phil Demmel, who played in thrash band Vio-lence alongside Flynn.
 Demmel played some festival shows with Machine Head (including a headlining slot at the With Full Force festival in Germany).
 Then with Demmel not being able to commit to the band, he and Machine Head parted ways.
 The remainder of the band starting writing songs for the next album (eventually Through the Ashes...), and hoping to get signed to a record label.
 They recorded a short demo, including a radio-style song called "Pins and Needles", and an Electronic Press Kit for the companies, also hoping they can get signed on the strength of their previous efforts.
 Nearly every record label in the music industry rejected the four track demo.